-- In the past, we also provided fund transfer and financing services to Korean exporters and importers in connection with their trade transactions with Iranian parties that were permitted under the relevant Korean sanctions regime.
+- We have also provided fund transfer and financing services to Korean exporters and importers in connection with their trade transactions with Iranian parties which were permitted under the relevant Korean sanctions regime and not subject to U.S. secondary sanctions.
 We have discontinued all trade financing activities relating to export and import trades involving the CBI accounts since November 5, 2018.
-In 2020, all such exports and imports were settled through telegraphic transfer and did not involve our financing services, including all transactions involving the CBI.
-However, we continue to honor our obligations on a limited basis under previously-issued bank guarantees to the extent that such activities do not violate OFAC sanctions or applicable U.S. secondary sanctions.
-In 2020, our total fee revenue from the relevant telegraphic transfer services amounted to approximately \(\forall 0.29\) million.
-As there were no expenses directly applicable to such activities under our internal management accounts, we estimate that our net income before tax from such activities also amounted to approximately \(\forall 0.29\) million. - We also maintain a limited number of deposit accounts in Korea for an Iranian financial institution that were opened prior to it becoming subject to U.S. sanctions.
+In 2019, all such exports and imports were settled through telegraphic transfer and did not involve our financing services.
+In addition, we continued to honor our obligations on a limited basis under previously-issued bank guarantees to the extent that such activities did not violate OFAC sanctions or applicable U.S. secondary sanctions.
+In 2019, our total fee revenue from the relevant telegraphic transfer services amounted to approximately \(\psi_0.64\) million.
+As there were no expenses directly applicable to such activities under our internal management accounts, we estimate that our net income before tax from such activities also amounted to approximately \(\psi_0.64\) million. - We also maintain a limited number of deposit accounts in Korea for an Iranian financial institution that were opened prior to its designation for U.S. sanctions.
 The relevant accounts have since been restricted, and no transactions are currently allowed through these accounts.
-Accordingly, there were no fee revenues from maintaining such deposit accounts, and there were no expenses directly applicable to such activities under our internal management accounts, in 2020.
+Accordingly, there were no fee revenues from maintaining such deposit accounts, and there were no expenses directly applicable to such activities under our internal management accounts.

-While we do not believe that our past activities relating to Iran violated OFAC sanctions or are sanctionable under applicable U.S. secondary sanctions, there is no guarantee that such activities will not be found to have violated OFAC sanctions or involved sanctionable activity under U.S. secondary sanctions, or that any other government will not determine that our activities violated applicable sanctions of other countries.
+While we have conformed our Iran-related dealings with U.S. secondary sanctions previously waived under the SRE and ceased such activities following the expiration of the SRE on May 2, 2019, regulatory guidance regarding the wind down of SRE-related activities to date is limited, and complications may arise in relation to legacy accounts or our past activities during or following the wind down.
+While we do not believe that our past activities relating to Iran have violated OFAC sanctions or are sanctionable under applicable U.S. secondary sanctions, there is no guarantee that such activities will not be found to have violated OFAC sanctions or involved sanctionable activity under U.S. secondary sanctions, or that any other government will not determine that our activities violated applicable sanctions of other countries.
 Sanctions against Iran continue to evolve rapidly, and future changes in law could also adversely affect us.

 Furthermore, there is no guarantee that other countries (including Korea) that had provided sanctions relief to Iran in conjunction with the 2015 Joint Comprehensive Plan of Action (JCPOA) will not decide to re-impose sanctions relating to Iran, especially if there are further negative political developments relating to the Middle East.
 It is also possible that the United States, Korea or other countries might seek to expand their sanctions relating to Iran in the future beyond those existing currently.
-Such governmental actions and policies may also increase the risk of our violating certain sanctions or becoming a target of sanctions as a result of our past or future activities relating to Iran.
+Such governmental actions and policies may also increase the risk of our violating certain sanctions or becoming a target of sanctions as a result of our past activities relating to Iran.
+Any such development could have a material adverse impact on our business, reputation or results of operations.